 10.5 Oil Consumption Calculation :

-10.5.1 Using the oil mass measurements taken at 6 min intervals (see 9.5), determine the oil consumption in grams per hour by performing linear regression on the data.
-Do not use the oil consumption data from the first 24 hours of the test.
-For each of the periods from 24 through 240 regress the 24 hour period excluding the first hour.
-Starting at hour 240 and through the end of the test at hour 360 regress each 12 hour period minus the first hour of each period.
-Average together two consecutive 12 hour periods to report the 24 hour period average oil consumption (i.e 252 and 264, 276 & 288).
-To calculate the final average oil consumption, average the periods from test hours 24 through 192.
+10.5.1 Using the oil mass measurements taken at 6 min intervals (see 9.5), determine the oil consumption in g/h by performing linear regression on the data.
+Do not use the oil consumption data from the first 24 h of the test.
+For each of the periods from 24 through 240 regress the 24 h period excluding the first hour.
+Starting at hour 240 and through the end of the test, regress each 12 h period minus the first hour of each period beginning with hour 360.
+Average together two consecutive 12 h periods to report the 24 h period average oil consumption ( as an example 252 and 264, 276 & 288).
+To calculate the final average oil consumption, average the periods from test hours 25 through 192.

 10.5.1.1 Following any shutdowns, oil samples or oil additions exclude from the regression 1 h of oil mass data to account for the stabilizing of the oil scale.